Butter scones are the most common type that people like to eat. These are the ones that you often see people eating alongside tea or coffee.

 If you don’t use butter, you’re not going to get the exact same results that you’re used to.
 So many people won’t be willing to substitute butter for another ingredient.

 Using butter can help to make your scones turn out fluffy and tender.
-If you want to enjoy classic scones, it’s fine to use butter.
+If you want to enjoy classic scones, it’s fine to use it.

-When you want to try something new, there are options that you can look into.
-Many popular types of scones don’t use butter.
+When you want to try something new, there are options that you can look into, and many popular types don’t use butter.

 Use Heavy Cream